JagjitBhatia-UIC/homework5/README.md

 ## Submission
 We will collect the assignments through gradescope.
 There won't be an autograder because the cloud instances don't have multiple cores to test your concurrency results.
 We expect the program to work as described.
-Name your file server.c
+Name your file `server.c`
+Use the makefile provided in this repo.
 There will also be some short answer questions about socket programming for you to answer.